Skip to main content

 Tweet search filters

 tweet_search_extractor supports 16 optional filter parameters that are converted to X search operators internally.
 These filters only apply to tweet_search_extractor and are ignored by all other tool types.
+Use structured fields first for common jobs such as search tweets from a user, search tweet replies, scrape tweets with images, or export posts in a date range.
+Use advancedQuery only when you already know the X search operator string you want to append.

 Example: Search for popular English tweets with images from the last week